Dhamial

 Dhamial is a village of Rawalpindi District in the Punjab province of Pakistan.
 It is located at 33.33°N 73.1°E with an altitude of 492 metres (1617 feet).
 The area gets its name from the Rajput cast ‘Dhamial Rajputs’ before the separation of Pakistan in 1947.

+Some historical accounts suggest the Dhamyal tribe formed as early as the 12th century, after Muhammad of Ghor invaded and conquered India.
+There are traditions linking the tribe to Raja Dhami Khan and the town of Dhamiak in Jhelum, from where the various branches of the Dhamial spread across the Pothohar region.

+Dhamial is a historically rich area in Rawalpindi, deeply connected to its Rajput heritage, and crucially important as the home of the Pakistan Army Aviation's headquarters.